 - 2. Release of Student Information: New Mexico Junior College does not publish a student directory for general distribution.
-Release of student information, schedules, and related data shall be governed by the Family Educational Rights and Privacy Act (FERPA) of 1974 as amended.
+Release of student information, shall be governed by the Family Educational Rights and Privacy Act (FERPA) of 1974 as amended.
 Each student shall have the right to review personal records, to seek correction of information contained in those records, and to have access to records as outlined in FERPA regulations.
-Student records shall be kept in the Registrar's Office and shall be confidential to the student, advisor, and those faculty and staff employees to have authorized access to the files to perform their jobs. - F. Assessment: The student services staff shall be qualified and equipped to provide testing services for a variety of the students' needs from assistance with career planning to course placement.
-These services shall be encouraged for the student and shall assist the faculty employee or counselor in the academic advisement of the student.
-This shall ultimately result in the student experiencing a more positive and successful educational program.

-III.
-Student Activities:

-- A. Philosophy: The College shall be committed to the concept of providing vital cocurricular activities for students.
+Student records shall be kept in the Registrar's Office and shall be confidential to the student, advisor, and those faculty and staff employees who have authorized access to the files to perform their jobs. - 11.
+G. Testing and Assessment: The student services staff shall be qualified and equipped to provide testing services for a variety of the students' needs from assistance with career planning to course placement.
+These services shall be encouraged for the student and shall assist the faculty employee or counselor advisor in the academic advisement of the student.
+This shall ultimately result in the student experiencing a more positive and successful educational program. - III.
+Student Activities: - A. Philosophy: The College shall be committed to the concept of providing vital cocurricular activities for students.
 Qualified staff employees shall be employed to develop and to coordinate programs and activities which shall enhance individual leadership development, promote desired social interaction, and provide social and recreational activities. - B. Student Organizations: Impetus for the formation of new clubs at the College is expected to come from students.
 As a pre-requisite to operation on campus, all clubs shall be recognized by the College and shall agree to abide by regulations of the Board and club rules issued by the administration.
 No club shall be established or allowed to operate which discriminates against employees or students in violation of state or federal law.
-Student clubs and organizations are required to designate a full-time staff employee, generally a faculty member, as a sponsor.
-Student organizations shall be approved annually by the Vice President for Student Services.
-(See Student Handbook for a list of Student Clubs and Organizations)
+Student clubs and organizations are required to designate a full time_staff_employee, generally a faculty_member, as a sponsor.
+Student organizations_shall_be_approved_annually_by_the_Vice_President_for_Student Services.
+(See_Student_Handbook_for_a_list_of_current_Student_Clubs_and Organizations)